AdBlue fault codes • No-start countdown • Breakdown risk

 - Low pressure or poor injector spray pattern

-- Tank heater or line faults, often worse in winter
+- Tank heater or line faults, common in winter

 - Incorrect or contaminated AdBlue fluid